 Each agreement provides for an annual salary which is subject to review and which in 2010 is set forth in the "Compensation Tables - Summary Compensation Table".
-The officers also participate in the AIP which provides for an annual incentive compensation award which depends on both Company and personal performance.
-Pursuant to their employment agreements and subject to their continued employment through the payment date, the 2010 annual incentive compensation awards for Messrs.
-Neborak and Sullivan may not be less than \$500,000 and \$250,000, respectively.
+The officers also participate in the AIP which provides for an annual incentive award which depends on both Company and personal performance.
+Pursuant to their employment agreements and subject to their continued employment through the payment date, the 2010 AIP bonuses for Mr. Neborak and Mr. Sullivan may not be less than \$500,000 and \$250,000, respectively.
 Mr. Sullivan's employment agreement also provides that subject to his continued employment through the payment date, his 2011 AIP bonus may not be less than \$750,000 and that in 2011 he will be entitled to receive, subject to the approval of the Compensation Committee, 50,000 RSUs subject to the achievement of 2011 performance targets.
 Due to his resignation, Mr. Regan did not participate in the AIP in 2010 but, as discussed above, the forfeiture provisions in prior AIP awards were waived.